rdevries-thoughtworks/leap_se/pages/docs/get-involved/project-ideas.md

 LEAP Webapp
 ============================

-### Add support for bitcoin payments to the billing module

-The webapp has a payment infrastructure setup (Braintree), but it only supports credit card and bank wire payments.
-The webapp should be extended to also accept payments from bitcoin.

-* Contact: azul, elijah, jessi
-* Difficulty: Easy

 ### Add support for newsletter

 Sometimes simple push notifications aren't enough, you may want to mail a newsletter to your users or more descriptive notifications, it should be possible for an administrator of a provider to use the webapp to quickly send mail to all its users.